AliWisam/Marketplace_research/DECENTRALAND.md

   - Decentraland allows its users to upload 15 MB files per parcel in size, including 3D models and audio tracks.
   - But the size of the file, like node.js packages that won’t be uploaded on the platform, isn’t counted in the total size of the uploaded files.

-  - File count:

   - 200 files per parcel Total count of the files uploaded.
 Includes 3D models and audio.
 Doesn’t include files that aren’t uploaded, such as node.js packages.

     <br>